Samuel Edusa MD

 What is GPT3?

-• GPT3 is a generative model, producing new text based on its training data.
+- It's a generative model, creating new text based on patterns learned from training data.

-• GPT3 employs a deep learning model, utilizing multilayered neural networks.
+- It uses deep learning with multilayered neural networks.

 What is Stable Diffusion?